qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

-The "Default" location used by :guilabel:`Save as Default` and :guilabel:`Restore Default` changes depending on the underlaying data source and on its configuration:
+The "Default" location used by :guilabel:`Save as Default` and :guilabel:`Restore Default` changes depending on the underlying data source and on its configuration:

 .. _`savemetadatatodb`: